Do you need a bone density scan in Central London?

-DEXA is also the only scan type that you can self-refer for at our centre.
-If you think you need a DEXA scan to check for osteoporosis, just fill out our self-referral form.
+DEXA is the only scan type that you can self-refer for at our centre.
+This means you do not need a referral form from a healthcare practitioner, but you must be registered with a UK practitioner.
+If you think you need a DEXA scan to check for osteoporosis, just fill out our self-referral form and email firstname.lastname@example.org.
 Once this has been approved, you will receive a call from us to get you booked in for the scan.

 How do I refer a patient for a DEXA scan?

 To refer a patient for DEXA, log in or sign up to our online community, Connect.
 Here you can submit referrals, book patient appointments, view scan images and reports, and manage patient appointments.

 You can also email us referrals, and we will call your patient to arrange an appointment.

 A DEXA (dual energy X-ray absorptiometry) scan uses very low levels of X-rays to measure the density and therefore the strength of bones.
 Sometimes it goes by other names, such as DXA or bone densitometry.